eapowertools-archive/qs-app-metadata-analyzer/README.md

 **_App Metadata Analyzer (Single)_**: This Qlik application is designed to target a single metadata endpoint, driven by several variables in the load script that the user can populate manually.
 This app uses a single REST connection out to the metadata endpoint using the **'monitor_apps_REST_app'** connection, however the REST connection could easily be recreated manually if that is not desired.

+**_Hosted App Metadata Analyzer (Single)_**: A hosted version of this application also exists where you can simply paste the JSON response from a single endpoint and generate an app on the fly.
+This version can be found here: [here](https://diagnostictoolkit.qlikpoc.com/#applicationMetadataAnalyzer)

 ## Setup

 **_App Metadata Analyzer (Server)_**: